valerobles/supply_chain/README.md

 # Starts the replica, running in the background
 dfx start --background

+# Download all of the dependencies
+npm install

 # Deploys your canisters to the replica and generates your candid interface
+dfx deploy

+# Update canister settings for canister creation
+dfx canister update-settings --add-controller be2us-64aaa-aaaaa-qaabq-cai assets_db

+# Deploy canister again with new settings
 dfx deploy
 ```